Software Alternatives, Accelerators & Startups

 • Hatchify: The Fastest Way to Build JSON: APIs

 In addition to saving you time on boilerplate, the API provided by Hatchify fully implements the JSON: API specification, which stipulates solid standards to define the peculiarities of CRUD REST APIs.
-Get back all the time spent bike-shedding how to implement standard API features like filtering, pagination, including related data, etc. JSON: API offers consistent practices for frontend and backend developers to... - Source: dev.to / about 1 month ago
+Get back all the time spent bike-shedding how to implement standard API features like filtering, pagination, including related data, etc. JSON: API offers consistent practices for frontend and backend developers to... - Source: dev.to / over 2 years ago

 -JSON:API format responses (https://jsonapi.org) for better standardization.
 Built using Ruby on Rails, Sunnybox is designed to offer a powerful yet easy-to-use solution for developers managing email systems.
-I'd really appreciate your feedback on: - The API's user-friendliness and efficiency. - Source: Hacker News / 4 months ago
+I'd really appreciate your feedback on: - The API's user-friendliness and efficiency. - Source: Hacker News / over 2 years ago

 • Custom Fields: Give Your Customers the Fields They Need